yoonhok524/Popular-Movies/README.md

 ====================================================

-This app fetch the movie data from [theMovieDB](www.themoviedb.org).
+This app fetch the movie data from [theMovieDB](www.themoviedb.org).<br />
-It shows some movie poster image as grid view.
+It shows some movie poster image as grid view.<br />
-You can select the movie list based on latest, rating or your favorite.
+You can select the movie list based on latest, rating or your favorite.<br />
-This means that you can manage your favorite movies using this app.
+This means that you can manage your favorite movies using this app.<br />

-If you choose one of movies, you can see more details like plot, youtube trailer, rating, reviews, etc...
+If you choose one of movies, you can see more details like plot, youtube trailer, rating, reviews, etc...<br />
 And if you want, you can add it to your favorites.

 This app is using